Arifoods/.github/profile/README.md

 For **external contributors**:
 - Most repositories are private.
-- We welcome ideas, code suggestions, and collaborations — reach out if you’d like to contribute.
+- We welcome collaboration ideas — if you’d like to contribute, please reach out.

 ---